LaXiS96/ch32v003-envsensor/README.md

 1. Uninstall Zadig driver (if any): Device Manager > Universal Serial Bus devices > WCH-Link > Uninstall device
 2. In its own terminal, run `make debug` or launch OpenOCD: `openocd.exe -f wch-riscv.cfg`
     - (`wch-riscv.cfg` may need a full path, it's in the same directory as `openocd.exe`)
-3. Start debugging in VSCode with the correct launch configuration, or use `gdb-multiarch`/`riscv32-unknown-elf-gdb`:
+3. Start debugging in VSCode with the correct launch configuration, or use `gdb-multiarch`/`riscv32-unknown-elf-gdb` via command line:
 ```sh
 $ riscv32-unknown-elf-gdb build/firmware.elf
 (gdb) target extended-remote :3333 # Connect to OpenOCD